vladigleba/vladigleba.github.io/posts/gospel/surrender.md

 > I protest by your rejoicing which I have in Christ Jesus our Lord, *I die daily*.
 {% ct '1 Corinthians 15:31' %}

 Jesus says that those who desire to follow Him will make a daily decision to deny self.
-Paul echoes this when he says that death to self is a daily occurance for him, not a one-time experience, because it is the consistent connection with Christ that recreates His character in His people.
+Paul echoes this when he says that death to self is a daily occurrence for him, not a one-time experience, because our old carnal nature does not cease to strive for supremacy.
+In {% rf 'Philippians 2:5-8' false %}, Paul invites us to have the mind of Christ—one of complete submission to the Father’s will—most clearly demonstrated in the Garden of Gethsemane: “Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done” {% rf 'Luke 22:42' %}.
+This is not a clench-the-fist, grind-the-teeth kind of submission, for we are totally incapable of submitting ourselves to God through our own power.
+This submission is motivated by love and accomplished by faith in the grace and power of God working in us {% rf 'Philippians 2:13' %}, “for whatsoever is not of faith is sin” {% rf 'Romans 14:23' %}.

 ## What is the process of growth compared to?